List of Molde FK managers

 Molde FK is a Norwegian professional football club based in Molde, Møre og Romsdal.
-The club was founded as International in 1911.
-The club changed its name to Molde in 1915.
+The club was founded as International in 1911, and changed its name to Molde in 1915.
 Molde FK currently play in the Eliteserien, the top tier of Norwegian football.
 They have not been out of the top tier since 2007.
 They have been involved in European football several times since their debut in 1975.
 In 1999 Molde became the second Norwegian club to enter the UEFA Champions League.

 Erling Moe is the current manager of the club since taking over as a caretaker manager on 19 December 2018 when Ole Gunnar Solskjær left the position to manage Manchester United as a caretaker manager.
 On 29 April 2019 it was announced that Moe signed a contract as permanent head coach till the end of the 2020 season.

 The most successful person to manage Molde is Ole Gunnar Solskjær, who won two Eliteserien titles and one Norwegian Cup, all in his first of two managerial spells at the club.
 The longest-serving head coach in terms of games is Åge Hareide, who lead Molde in 280 games in all competitions between 1986 and 1997.

 Statistics

 The list shows every person with the main responsibility for Molde FKs performances since this position was created ahead of the 1956–57 season.
 This role has had different names over the years; "Coach", "Head Coach" and "Manager".

-Information correct as of 12 December 2021.
+Information correct as of 9 December 2023.
 Only competitive matches are counted (League, Promotion/relegation play-offs, Cup, Europe).